-RSV (60 mg/kg), while manganese accounted for the remaining 3 exceeding its RSV (1,100 mg/kg).
-SRS considers the barium exceedances as background, as evidenced by Agency for Toxic Substances and Disease Registry 2007 Toxicological Profile for Barium (mean values ranging between 265 and 835 mg/kg), and similar results in both control locations and in historical trending.
+SRS collected and analyzed 400 individual sediment samples from 25 locations (14 from streams, 3 from stormwater basins, and 8 from the Savannah River).
+SRS measured aluminum, antimony, arsenic, barium, cadmium, chromium, copper, iron, lead, manganese, mercury, nickel, selenium, silver, uranium, and zinc.
+Many of these are trace metals that occur naturally in soils and sediments.
+Of the 2021 results, 94.8% (379 of 400 analyses) met the EPA Region 4 Sediment Refinement Screening Values (RSVs).
+Barium accounted for 14 of the 21 samples that exceeded its RSV (60 mg/kg), while manganese accounted for the remaining 7 exceeding its RSV (1,100 mg/kg).
+SRS considers the barium exceedances as background, as evidenced by Agency for Toxic Substances and Disease Registry 2007 Toxicological Profile for Barium (mean values ranging between 265 and 835 mg/kg), and because there are similar results in both control locations and in historical trending.
 Appendix Table C-2 summarizes the analytical results.
 All results compare to those of the previous five years and demonstrate SRS activities are not significantly affecting the metals concentrations of onsite basins and streams, or the Savannah River.